kisutsajack-ai/JCars-Logistics-Analysis/README.md

 The fixed rates were used to keep the educational analysis reproducible.
 They are rounded project assumptions rather than transaction-date accounting rates.

-The reasonableness reference was the [Central Bank of Kenya Foreign Exchange Rates](https://www.centralbank.go.ke/rates/forex-exchange-rates/) page, accessed on 23 September 2026.
+The currency reference was from the [Central Bank of Kenya Foreign Exchange Rates](https://www.centralbank.go.ke/rates/forex-exchange-rates/) page, accessed on 23 September 2026.
 CBK publishes indicative daily rates based on average market buying and selling rates.

 ## Assumptions and business rules